Skip to main content

 The following is the basic deployment workflow for onboarding Stellar AP Series devices for OmniVista Terra management.

-• For example, if you want to configure the dhcpd.conf file in the core switch to which the AP is connected: (Note that the following is a sample configuration only.
+2. Configure option 43 for the AP on your DHCP server.
+For example, if you want to configure the dhcpd.conf file on the core switch to which the AP is connected: (Note that the following is a sample configuration only.
 Use IP addresses, domain name server, and NTP server information specific to your deployment.).

 CODE